 - The rubber coating helps with grip and also protects the binoculars from scratches and drops.
 Soft rubber eyecup is for greater comfort against little faces.

 - Though they are tiny, the higher magnification, focusing wheel, and diopter adjustment are more appropriate for a 5-7 year old who will be able to learn how to use the tools to ensure high-resolution image sharpness.
 Diopters are a feature that allow the owner to adjust for differences in their eyes.
 These can be difficult for adults to help adjust, as they won’t fit adults properly.

-These binoculars come in an adventure kit with a compass, magnifying glass, neck strap, carrying bag and microfiber cloth.
+These binoculars come in an adventure kit with a compass, magnifying glass, neck strap, carrying bag, and microfiber cloth.
 This makes for a fun gift for any little explorer.

-These Kidwinz Kids Binoculars offer 8X magnification with 21mm objective lens and 400 feet field of view.
+These Kidwinz Kids Binoculars offer 8X magnification with a 21mm objective lens and 400 feet field of view.
 They also include BAK4 prisms for sharp imaging.